4dcu-be/.github/profile/README.md

-Here you will find a wealth of information on a variety of topics related to coding, DIY projects, and other interesting subjects that have caught our attention.
+Here you will find a wealth of information on a variety of topics related to coding, statistics, DIY projects, and other interesting subjects that have caught our attention.
 Whether you're a seasoned developer or just getting started